Make Equal Justice Part of Your Legacy

 A Gift of Stocks or Bonds: Donate appreciated securities and the Endowment can receive maximum, immediate value from your gift while you realize income and capital gains tax savings.

-A Gift of Life Insurance: If you have an existing policy that you no longer need, here are are three typical ways that you can convert that forgotten asset into a legacy for equal justice:
+A Gift of Life Insurance: If you have an existing policy that you no longer need, here are three typical ways that you can convert that forgotten asset into a legacy for equal justice:

 Gifts of Property such as Real Estate, Jewelry or Art: By leaving a gift to the Endowment, you’ll not only leave a legacy, but your heirs may realize significant estate tax savings.